ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 - Set Auto feedback mode
 - Take muon measurements in zero field
 - Set Manual mode – this maintains the same currents as have just been used in auto, so the field remains zero (for now)
-- Apply a moderate field with the instrument’s main magnet (this could be above the maximum of the fluxgate magnetometer, but small enough that the stray field we’ve compensated off would be significant)
+- Apply a moderate field with the instrument’s main magnet (this could be above the maximum of the flux gate magnetometer, but small enough that the stray field we’ve compensated off would be significant)
 - Take muon measurements in this exact applied field.
 - Turn off the main magnet.
-The field will be back to near zero (possible offsets due to the external interfering fields having changed recently, or remanent magnetisation somewhere)
+The field will be back to near zero (possible offsets due to the external interfering fields having changed recently, or remnant magnetisation somewhere)
 - Re-set Auto Mode.
 The feedback resumes starting with the currents that were in use in Manual, and smoothly reaches a good zero value.
 - Take more zero field measurements.